Pedestrian scramble: In the United States

 Kansas City was one of the first cities that used a pedestrian scramble system at a few locations.
 Denver formerly used the pedestrian scramble system at nearly every intersection in the downtown business district.
 The practice was eliminated in 2011, in order to "balance" resources allotted to pedestrians, vehicles, and mass transit.
 Exclusive pedestrian intervals were kept, but the diagonal crossing was made illegal.

 In Boston, most signalized intersections use an exclusive pedestrian phase, where vehicular traffic is stopped in all directions and it is possible for fast walkers to cross the street diagonally (even though the crosswalks are not marked as such).
 However, a growing number of traffic signals are being programmed to use a concurrent pedestrian phase.
 A similar situation exists in Cambridge, Massachusetts, where intersections with exclusive intervals can allow fast walkers to cross the street diagonally.

 In Washington, D.C., diagonal crossing existed at several downtown intersections until the mid-1980s.
 It was tried again on an experimental basis at 7th and H streets Northwest in the Chinatown neighborhood beginning May 2010.
 In 2017, a second Barnes Dance crosswalk was added at Irving and 14th streets Northwest.

 In New Haven, all of the intersections with traffic lights have implemented the pedestrian scramble, since at least 1974.

 In New York City, there were 635 intersections with exclusive pedestrian phases as of 2017, although the majority were "T-away" intersections (T-intersections where the cross street takes traffic away from the intersection) and mid-block crossings, where a pedestrian scramble was one of the two phases.
 Many of the remaining 86 intersections with pedestrian scrambles are located where intersection geometry is skewed, requiring diagonal crossings from pedestrians and/or an exclusive pedestrian phase due to conflicts with vehicular traffic.
-Major pedestrian scrambles include the intersection of Vesey Street, Broadway, Park Row, and Ann Street in Lower Manhattan, as well as Nostrand Avenue and Flatbush Avenue in Midwood, Brooklyn.
+Major pedestrian scrambles include the intersection of Vesey Street, Broadway, Park Row, and Ann Street in Lower Manhattan, as well as at Nostrand Avenue and Flatbush Avenue in Midwood, Brooklyn.